When you really think about it, there’s nothing that isn’t weird about a chameleon.

 There are loads of them

 It’s thought there are 160 different species of chameleon, with around 101 of them on the island of Madagascar.
 What an amazing place that must be (Just don’t forget your travel insurance before you head there).
 Some of these chameleons have horns.
 They are real life Pokémon.
 I’ve written about the smallest one, the Brookesia micra, before in a post about teeny tiny animals.
 It’s so small, it could crawl into your mouth at night and you wouldn’t even know.
 The biggest chameleon, Parson’s chameleon, on the other hand, could crawl on to your bed at night and you would just assume it’s the cat; they get that big.

-Here are some more chameleons for your viewing pleasure:
+Here is one more chameleon for your viewing pleasure: